Installation

 The current Apptainer image includes:

-Alternatively, you can pull a BIDScoin Docker image and convert it into an Apptainer image using:
+You can download a pre-build Apptainer image directly from the GitHub Container Registry, or pull a BIDScoin Docker image and convert it into an Apptainer image:

 Run BIDScoin tools in the container